094459/newsletter-oss-projects/README.md

 **sagemaker-mlflow**

 [sagemaker-mlflow](https://aws-oss.beachgeek.co.uk/3ya)  This plugin generates Signature V4 headers in each outgoing request to the Amazon SageMaker with MLflow capability, determines the URL of capability to connect to tracking servers, and registers models to the SageMaker Model Registry.
 It generates a token with the SigV4 Algorithm that the service will use to conduct Authentication and Authorization using AWS IAM.(#200)

+**sample-convert-codebase-to-graphrag**

+[sample-convert-codebase-to-graphrag](https://aws-oss.beachgeek.co.uk/4ak) is a demo to show how to leverages AI to analyze, index, and query code repositories.
+It creates a searchable graph representation of code structures, enabling developers to explore and understand complex codebases efficiently.
+This project combines several AWS services, including Lambda, Neptune, OpenSearch, and Bedrock, to process code repositories, generate metadata, and provide powerful search capabilities.
+The system is designed to handle large-scale code analysis tasks and offer semantic code search functionality.
+It uses CDK to simplify how to deploy this in your own AWS environments. (#208)

 **serverless-genai-food-analyzer-app**